Palasa railway station: History

 During the period 1893 to 1896, 1287 km of railway tracks covering the entire coastal stretch from to Vijayawada, was built and opened to traffic by East Coast State Railway.

 Reorganization

 The Bengal Nagpur Railway was nationalized in 1944.
 Eastern Railway was formed on 14 April 1952 with the portion of East Indian Railway Company east of Mughalsarai and the Bengal Nagpur Railway.
 In 1955, South Eastern Railway was carved out of Eastern Railway.
 It comprised lines mostly operated by BNR earlier.
 Amongst the new zones started in April 2003 were East Coast Railway and South East Central Railway.
 Both these railways were carved out of South Eastern Railway.

 Electrification

 The Palasa–Tilaru sector was electrified in 1998–99.

 Amenities

 Palasa railway station has a double-bedded non-AC retiring room.
 Other amenities at the railway station include computerized reservation offices, telephone booth, cloak room, waiting room, vegetarian and non-vegetarian refreshment rooms and book stall.

 Classification

-Palasa railway station is classified as an A–category station in the Khurda road railway division.
+Palasa railway station is classified as an A–category station in the Visakhapatnam railway division.